josejuansanchez/microbit-ble-spotify/projects/ble-remote-control/README.md

 ```

 Now, your [micro:bit][4] device is ready to work as a remote control for [Spotify][1] on **macOS** with [Node.js][2] and [AppleScript][3].
 The next step is to run the `ble-event-listener` script to listen to the custom events raised by the BBC micro:bit over [BLE][0].

+## Avoid the build process and copy the .hex file

+TODO

 ## How it works